 Jacqueline Goldfinger is also a traveling speaker and teaching artist who works with theater artists and enthusiasts of all ages to ignite their creativity, offer insight into theatrical practice, and provide contextual support for theatrical connection with other contemporary artists.

 She's worked as a panel moderator and guest speaker.
-Past panels include Current State of Arts Journalism (Philadelphia Theatre Company), Shakespeare in Contemporary Practice (Annenberg Center/Kelly Writers House), The Future of American Playwriting with John Guare (EgoPo/Drexel University), Working in the Arts (Agnes Scott College), The Future of New Plays (InterAct Theatre Company), Political and Satirical Theater (PlayPenn New Play Conference), A Practical Guide for Leading a Creative Life co-hosted with R. Eric Thomas (TheatrePhiladelphia/PlayPenn), and Unraveling Codependency in The Brownings (Orbiter 3/FringeArts).
+Past panels include Current State of Arts Journalism (Philadelphia Theatre Company), Shakespeare in Contemporary Practice (Annenberg Center/Kelly Writers House), The Future of American Playwriting with John Guare (Drexel University), The Extinction of Literary Departments: New Models in New Play Development (Literary Managers and Dramaturgs of the Americas Conference), Working in the Arts (Agnes Scott College), The Future of New Plays (InterAct Theatre Company), Creating Political Theater (PlayPenn New Play Conference), A Practical Guide for Leading a Creative Life co-hosted with R. Eric Thomas (TheatrePhiladelphia/PlayPenn), Creating Art for Public Spaces (FringeArts/Reading Terminal Market), and Unraveling Codependency in The Brownings (Orbiter 3/FringeArts).

 Being a teaching artist is deeply rooted in her practice.
 She enjoys working with both children and adults to crack open new worlds through theatrical exploration.
 She works with a wide range of educational organizations including University of Pennsylvania, McCarter Theatre, PlayPenn, Rutgers Writers Conference, UCSD, UC Davis, University of the Arts, University of Maryland, DataArts Education, and Philadelphia Young Playwrights.

-She is also a Kennedy Center-ACTF mentor and Co-Founder of The Foundry @ PlayPenn, an emerging artists lab, which provides a free three-year mentorship and training program for emerging playwrights.
+She is also a Kennedy Center-American College Theatre Festival mentor playwright/dramaturg, and Co-Founder of The Foundry @ PlayPenn, an emerging artists lab, which provides a free three-year mentorship and training program for emerging playwrights.

 She teaches a wide-range of workshops and classes, from one day master classes to semester long workshops.
 Topics range from playwriting to dramaturgy, from contemporary practice to art & culture organizational leadership.